-- However, IPS officers are trained at Sardar Vallabhbhai Patel National Police Academy (SVPNPA).
+- IPS officers are trained at Sardar Vallabhbhai Patel National Police Academy (SVPNPA).

-- Further, IPS officers are appointed at RAW, IB, CBI, etc.
+- IPS officers are also appointed at RAW, IB, CBI, etc.

-- IPSC officers maintain law and order in society, pubic peace, and remain alert at all times.
+- IPS officers maintain law and order in society, public peace, and remain alert at all times.
 Crime doesn’t happen at a specific time, so IPS officers can be called at any time of the day and night in case of emergencies!

 IFoS (Indian Forest Service)

 - The highest post of IFoS for the central government is DG of the forest.

 - The DG is appointed directly by the President of India with the help of the advice of the cabinet.

 - The highest post of IFoS for the central government is DG of the forest.
 The DG is appointed directly by the President of India with the help of the advice of the cabinet.
 However, the highest post of IFoS for state government is the Principal Chief Conservator of the forest.